lvonkacsoh/Flow.Launcher.Plugin.IsPrime/README.md

 - v1.0
     + initial wox port
 - v1.1
-    + add an info message by which number the given integer can be devided
+    + add an info message by which number the given integer can be divided
     + small code cleanup